meghanad-kayanattil/meghanad-kayanattil/README.md

 ### Hi there 👋

+I am a Doctoral researcher studying laser-induced micro explosions to better understand the properties of liquids.
+I extensively do image processing and analysis along with a multitude of data science projects as part of my Ph.D. as well as a hobby.
+I will be sharing some of my works when I can (as when they become less confidential).
+Watch this space for more 😄

 <!--
 **meghanad-kayanattil/meghanad-kayanattil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.